Optimized cell geometry for buffer-gas-cooled molecular-beam sources

 Based on these arguments and our flow-field simulations, we summarize our observation as follows: at the entrance molecules are primarily lost through diffusion, making planar end caps preferential as they maximize the distance to the cold cell walls.
 At the cell exit molecules are thermalized and follow the helium flow-field such that vortices should be avoided, which can be achieved with conical end caps.
 For our cell, these two effects appear to be of roughly the same magnitude, such that the planar-planar (PP) and conical-conical (CC) geometries show approximately the same signal intensity.

 To confirm that molecules ejected from the cell are fully thermalized with the buffer-gas, we collected $2+1$~resonance-enhanced multi-photon ionization (REMPI) spectra of ammonia \emph{via} the $\tilde{C}$ state.
+Here, an NH$_3$ pressure of 6~mbar and a helium flow rate of 10~\sccm were used, corresponding to a Reynolds number of $\ordsim56$ and thus producing a molecular beam in the partially-hydrodynamic regime, \ie, without any significant further acceleration or cooling when exiting the cell~\cite{Hutzler:CR112:4803}.
 In \autoref{fig:rempi} the spectrum is shown for both, room temperature and buffer gas cooled NH$_3$.
 The strong temperature dependence of the rovibronic transitions allows us to extract precise information about the rotational temperature of ammonia.
 We simulated spectra using the PGOPHER software~\cite{Western:pgopher}, with literature values used for the rotational constants in the electronic ground ($\tilde{X}$) and excited ($ \tilde{C}$) states~\cite{Nolde:PCCP7:1527}.